EliteLoser/Get-Clip/README.md

 For other ways, see https://github.com/gangstanthony/PowerShell/blob/master/Get-Clipboard.ps1

-If you need something for PSv1, use copy this code block containing the first version I uploaded:
+If you need something for PSv1, copy this code block containing the first version I uploaded:

 ```powershell
 function Get-Clip {